Garden of Shadows

 Garden of Shadows, a novel by V. C. Andrews, was first published in 1987.
-V. C. Andrews died in 1986, and her estate commissioned ghostwriter Andrew Neiderman to continue writing novels under her name developed from plot outlines originally written by Andrews.
+V. C. Andrews died in 1986, and her estate commissioned ghostwriter Andrew Neiderman to continue writing novels under her name developed from plot outlines written by Andrews.
 There is some dispute over whether this particular novel was written in part by Andrews before she died, or whether it was written entirely by Neiderman.
 This is the fifth novel of the Dollanganger series.
 The novel explains the origin of Olivia Winfield (the grandmother in Flowers in the Attic), the events that cause her to become the cold, domineering mistress of Foxworth Hall, and Corinne's childhood and eventual betrayal.
 It is the fifth novel of the Flowers in the Attic series but considered the prequel, as the story told takes place prior to the events of the first book.
 The story covers the years between 1918 and 1957.

 Plot

 Part I

 Tall, plain Olivia Winfield is rescued from spinsterhood by the smart and handsome Malcolm Foxworth.
-She thinks she has found "the one" since he is the first man to ever show interest in her.
-Malcolm, taken by her forthright manner and impressed with her intelligence, proposes after only two days' acquaintance.
-They marry two weeks later.
+She thinks she has found "the one," as he proposes after only two days' acquaintance and they marry two weeks later.
 Olivia leaves her family home in New London, Connecticut, to move to his family's mansion, Foxworth Hall, in Charlottesville, Virginia.
 Olivia starts to discover dark secrets about Malcolm, which eventually diminish her love for him.
-At a party to celebrate their wedding, Malcolm talks to and flirts with other women, neglecting Olivia.
+At a party to celebrate their wedding, Malcolm flirts with other women.

 She discovers that Malcolm is still tormented by his mother Corinne's abandonment of him at age five.
 She believes her own plain looks and money attracted him to her, since he mistrusts conventionally beautiful women.
-While he is attracted to beauty and seems likely to consider an affair, it is obvious he lacks enough patience and true feeling for such an entanglement.
 Olivia feels betrayed and humiliated but is still optimistic that things will change as they begin their life together.